spatie/laravel-medialibrary/docs/installation-setup.md

     /*
      * The fully qualified class name of the model used for temporary uploads.
+     *
+     * This model is only used in Media Library Pro (https://medialibrary.pro) */
+    'temporary_upload_model' => Spatie\MediaLibraryPro\Models\TemporaryUpload::class,

+    /*
+     * When enabled, Media Library Pro will only process temporary uploads there were uploaded
+     * in the same session.
+You can opt to disable this for stateless usage of
+     * the pro components.
      */
+    'enable_temporary_uploads_session_affinity' => true,

+    /*
+     * When enabled, Media Library pro will generate thumbnails for uploaded file.
+     */
-    'temporary_upload_model' => Spatie\MediaLibraryPro\Models\TemporaryUpload::class,
+    'generate_thumbnails_for_temporary_uploads' => true,

     /*
      * This is the class that is responsible for naming generated files.